DataDog/documentation/content/en/security/suppressions.md

 ## Suppression routes

-Suppressions can be set up for individual detection rules and also more broadly across multiple detection rules with suppression rules.
+You can set up suppressions within individual detection rules, or define a separate suppression rule to suppress signals more broadly across multiple detection rules.

 ### Detection rules